Lena Horne: Changes of direction

-From the late 1950s through to the 1960s, Horne was a staple of TV variety shows, appearing multiple times on Perry Como's Kraft Music Hall, The Ed Sullivan Show, The Dean Martin Show, and The Bell Telephone Hour.
-Other programs she appeared on included The Judy Garland Show, The Hollywood Palace, and The Andy Williams Show.
-Besides two television specials for the BBC (later syndicated in the U.S.), Horne starred in her own U.S. television special in 1969, Monsanto Night Presents Lena Horne.
+From the late 1950s through to the 1960s, Horne was a staple of TV variety shows, appearing multiple times on Perry Como's Kraft Music Hall, The Ed Sullivan Show, The Dean Martin Show and The Bell Telephone Hour.
+Other programs she appeared on included The Judy Garland Show, The Hollywood Palace and The Andy Williams Show.
+Besides two television specials for the BBC (later syndicated in the US), Horne starred in her own US television special in 1969, Monsanto Night Presents Lena Horne.
 During this decade, the artist Pete Hawley painted her portrait for RCA Victor, capturing the mood of her performance style.

 In 1970, she co-starred with Harry Belafonte in the hour-long Harry & Lena special for ABC; in 1973, she co-starred with Tony Bennett in Tony and Lena.
-Horne and Bennett subsequently toured the U.S. and U.K. in a show together.
+Horne and Bennett subsequently toured the US and UK in a show together.
 In the 1976 program America Salutes Richard Rodgers, she sang a lengthy medley of Rodgers songs with Peggy Lee and Vic Damone.
 Horne also made several appearances on The Flip Wilson Show.
-Additionally, Horne played herself on television programs such as The Muppet Show, Sesame Street, and Sanford and Son in the 1970s, as well as a 1985 performance on The Cosby Show and a 1993 appearance on A Different World.
+Additionally, Horne played herself on television programs such as The Muppet Show, Sesame Street and Sanford and Son in the 1970s, as well as a 1985 performance on The Cosby Show and a 1993 appearance on A Different World.
 In the summer of 1980, Horne, 63 years old and intent on retiring from show business, embarked on a two-month series of benefit concerts sponsored by the sorority Delta Sigma Theta.
 These concerts were represented as Horne's farewell tour; however, her retirement lasted less than a year.